Vulcan statue

-The Vulcan statue is the largest cast iron statue in the world, and is the city symbol of Birmingham, Alabama, United States, reflecting its roots in the iron and steel industry.
+The Vulcan statue (also referred to by some as The Magic Man) is the largest cast iron statue in the world, and is the city symbol of Birmingham, Alabama, United States, reflecting its roots in the iron and steel industry.
 The 56 ft tall statue depicts the Roman god Vulcan, god of the fire and forge, with ironworking equipment.
 It was created as Birmingham's entry for the Louisiana Purchase Exposition (1904 World's Fair) in St. Louis, Missouri.
 While it is the world's largest made of iron, it is also among the nation's tallest statues of any kind.

 History

 Construction

 Commissioned by the Commercial Club of Birmingham, Italian-born sculptor Giuseppe Moretti began designing the monumental figure in 1903, using a 6 ft tall model to study the form.
 He next sculpted a clay master model in an unfinished church in Passaic, New Jersey, and this was then divided into sections and transported by railroad to the Birmingham Steel and Iron Company for the preparation of casting molds for the iron.

 Moretti received an artist's fee of $6,000, which would be about $ in dollars.
 The Commercial Club of Birmingham held art shows, concerts, baseball games, and many more activities to raise the estimated $15,000 ($ in dollars) it would cost to build and transport the statue.
 It is also noted that pot metal statuettes of Vulcan were sold at both the St. Louis World's Fair and in Birmingham, Alabama for two dollars apiece to help in the accumulated costs it took to create the statue.

 The Vulcan statue consists of 29 cast-iron components with connecting flanges that are bolted together internally.
 The heaviest section is his whole head, which weighs 11000 lb.
 Iron forgemen designed and executed the connection details for the statue, which originally had no internal framework and was self-supporting.
 The grey iron castings were made in Birmingham entirely from locally produced iron.

 The completed weight of the god Vulcan's figure alone is 100000 lb.
 When Vulcan's anvil, block, hammer, and spearpoint are added, the statue weighs a total of 120000 lb and it stands on a 123 ft pedestal.
 The statue has a chest circumference of 22 ft 6 in and a waist circumference of 18 ft 3 in.